LIFE AND NARRATIVE

 John Marrant was born free in New York and grew up in South Carolina, Florida, and Georgia.
 He fell out with his family after converting to Methodism when he was thirteen.
 A year later, he left home for the woods, where a Cherokee hunter rescued him and brought him to his village.
 However, the Cherokee imprisoned him.

 According to his autobiography, Marrant escaped a sure death when he converted the entire Cherokee band to his faith.
-He thereafter remained with the tribe for two years before returning to his family.
+He thereafter remained with the Cherokees for two years before returning to his family.
 During the American Revolutionary War, he was possibly kidnapped or pressed into the Royal Navy.
-After the war, he lived in London.
-Here, he gained the patronage of the Countess of Huntingdon’s Christian abolitionist circle.
+After the war, he lived in London, where he gained the patronage of the Countess of Huntingdon’s Christian abolitionist circle.

 In 1785, Marrant was ordained as a minister in England.
-Shortly thereafter, he moved to Canada to minister to Black Loyalist congregations in Nova Scotia.
+Shortly thereafter, he moved to Canada to serve Black Loyalist congregations in Nova Scotia.
 In 1787 he settled in Boston, where he married a year later.
-However, in 1789 or 190 he returned to London, the last station of his life.
+However, in 1789 or 1790 he returned to London, the last station of his life.